 Where is the Pipiwai Trail

 Pipiwai Trail is located in the Haleakala National Park in the Kīpahulu District of the Park, however, that may not help you that much if you don’t know where those places are.
 Essentially the Kīpahulu District of Haleakala is at the very backside of the island, remote and very difficult to get to.
-It is one of the last stops along the Hana Highway just before the narrow single track road becomes a dirt trail and off-limits to hire cars.
+It is one of the last stops along the Hana Highway just before the narrow single-track road becomes a dirt trail and off-limits to hire cars.

 Essentially it is one of the hardest places to get to on the island with one of the longest travel times.
 Even via the Back road to Hana, it is not much closer or easier to get to, and your hire car insurance will be invalid!
 So why is the Trail so popular?
 Is it SO good people are willing to travel 3-4 hours just to hike it?
 Well no. It is a nice trail but it’s not worth the drive really.

 The Trail is popular because it is part of the Road to Hana Experience.
-The Road to Hana is about the journey, experiencing the Lost World coastline, spotting waterfalls, jaw-dropping beaches, and hiking the Pipiwai and Checking out the Seven Sacred Pools at the Kīpahulu District of Haleakala.
+The Road to Hana is about the journey, experiencing the Lost World coastline, spotting waterfalls, jaw-dropping beaches, and hiking the Pipiwai, and Checking out the Seven Sacred Pools at the Kīpahulu District of Haleakala.
 It is part of the wonderful journey that is The Road To Hana

-As we said most people will do this Trial as part of the Road to Hana so, however you are navigating the Road, be it private hire Car or a Tour bus that is how you will get to the trail.
+As we said most people will do this Trial as part of the Road to Hana so, however you are navigating the Road, be it a private hire Car or a Tour bus that is how you will get to the trail.
 Simply carry on Past Hana until you reach the Kipahulu Portion of the Haleakala National Park.
 Unfortunately to Hike the Trail you have to pay the Park Entry Fee of $30 per vehicle.
 This will get you ample parking plus access to all areas of the park, including the summit area, for 3 days.

 $30 is A LOT of money to do this hike so we strongly advise timing this with visiting the Summit area in the next 3 days.
-Alternatively, if you have visited the Summit area in the last 3 days save your receipt and access to the Kipahulu district is included.
+Alternatively, if you have visited the Summit area in the last 3 days save your receipt, and access to the Kipahulu district is included.
 Parking outside of the park is very limited to essentially none.
 So there is no real way to avoid paying and besides even by hiking the trail you are required to pay $15 per person even if you don’t have a vehicle!

-The best plan is to just make sure you visit both parts of the Haleakala Park in the same 3-Day window.
+The best plan is to just make sure you visit both parts of Haleakala Park in the same 3-Day window.
 Better still grab an America the Beautiful Pass and get access to all USA National Parks for 1 year for $80 or if you are heading to the Big Island a TRI-Park pass will cost $55 and get you in all 3 Hawaiian National Parks.

 How the heck do you Say Pipiwai?